gamemaniaz/log4net.Appender.Splunk/Readme.md

 log4net.Appender.Splunk
 ===================

 log4net.Appender.Splunk is a Splunk HTTP Event Collector target for log4net.
-This is a fork to enable compatibility with Microsoft.Extensions.Logging.Log4Net.AspNetCore style configuration.
+This is a fork to fix connection issues.